 He has served as an investigator on several clinical trials in neurology and has published more than 170 articles in peer-reviewed journals and presented abstracts on MS at international meetings.
 He has been invited to deliver several lectures on MR evaluations and disability assessment at different meetings on multiple sclerosis.
 He has published “MRI atlas of lesions in multiple sclerosis” and has been the author of “Multiple Sclerosis” chapter in Encyclopedia of Diagnostic Imaging.
 He is one of the authors of MRI Training CD-ROM which was translated into four languages.
 Dr. Sahraian areas of interests are management of multiple sclerosis and neuromyelitis optica.

-Dr. Mike Wattjes
+Prof. Mike Wattjes